It is an advanced exercise that requires good mobility and stability in the shoulder, back and core.

 4. Pause for 1-2 seconds before slowly lowering the barbell back to the starting position.

 Usually for 3-5 sets of 3-5 reps.
 Depending on your strength and experience level, you might stay with an empty barbell or even use a training bar or a pvc pipe.

 You can easily modify the movement and make it easier to perform correctly by placing small weights under your heels to give you extra ankle mobility and overall leverage.

-Mobility – “The ability to move or be moved freely and easily.”
+– MOBILITY: “The ability to move or be moved freely and easily.”

-Flexibility – “The quality of bending easily without breaking.”
+– FLEXIBILITY: “The quality of bending easily without breaking.”

-Stability – “The state of being stable.”
+– STABILITY: “The state of being stable.”